Purple Heart award reunited with owner's family

 He entered service again less than a year later and served until the early 1940's, making the rank of Colonel in 1942.

 Colonel Lyon married Emily Cornelia Knapp Lyon in 1907.
 She died young in 1938.
-The couple had one child, Colonel Oliver Day Lyon.
-Oliver served in the U.S. Air Force and saw service in WW2, Korea, and Vietnam.
+The couple had one child, Oliver Day Lyon.
+Oliver served as a colonel in the U.S. Air Force and saw service in WW2, Korea, and Vietnam.